openflighthpc/cloud-cost-reporter/README.md

 3: 'slack' will post the results to the chosen slack channel(s)\
 4: 'text' will print out the results.
 If no output method is specified (neither 'text' or 'slack'), results will be posted to slack and printed on the terminal\
 5: 'rerun' will ignore cached reports and regenerate them with fresh sdk/ api calls\
-6: 'verbose' will expand any brief Azure errors to include the full HTTP response from the Azure API instead of just the error code.
+6: 'verbose' will expand any brief Azure errors to include the full HTTP response from the Azure API instead of just the error code.\
+7: 'customer' or 'internal' will show customer facing or true instance names respectively.
+If not specified, by default daily reports will show true names and weekly reports customer facing names.
+For weekly reports this argument will not alter a cached report (which is stored as text), so if used for a previously generated weekly report, must also include the argument 'rerun'.
+Daily reports are stored as their component parts, so these names can be altered without a rerun.

 ## Examples